yamierick/CRNA/content/newsletters/old/2021-october.md

 2. **Tree Planting Initiative**: Join us on October 15th as we aim to plant 100 trees in the neighborhood park.
 Make Riverside greener!

-3. **Annual General Meeting**: Our AGM is on October 20th.
+3. **Monthly General Meeting**: Our General Meeting is always on the Second Tuesday of each month.
 It's your chance to be heard and participate in decision-making.

 **Upcoming**: